rayyume/files.md/README.md

 An application for your personal stuff:
 - ✅ Tasks
 - 📝 Notes
+- 💼 Projects
+- 💚 Journal
 - 🛒 Checklists
-- 💚 Journal
 - 🌱 Habits
 - 🍅 Pomodoro

+**Everything is stored as plain local `*.md` files.**

 It works like a regular chat, so it's easier to use because there's less resistance.
 We're used to sending messages to friends, now we're going to send stuff to the bot.

-Unload your brain - send the bot whatever's on your mind.
-Then choose how you want to store it.
-It can be a task, a note, or a journal entry.
+When we are focused and distracting information comes in, we want to get rid of it as quickly as possible.
+To do that, just send the bot whatever's is on your mind.
+Then choose how you want to save it - as a task, a note, or a journal entry.

-**Everything is stored as plain local `*.md` files.**

 [Tasks management via bot](https://club.mnogosdelal.ru/post/180/)
 [Notes taking via bot](https://vas3k.club/post/18815/)